-Star Wars is such a fun theme to work with because you can really challenge our thoughts on normal food.
+Star Wars is such a fun theme to work with because you can really challenge our thoughts on normal food, such as Blue Milk Hamburger Buns.
 Blue is not a color we think of as normal when we go to select bread, however, it is a lot of fun to make and eat blue bread!
-Many friends and family had the opportunity to taste this recipe as we tested it multiple times.
+Many friends and family tasted this recipe as we tested it multiple times.
 The reactions were so funny.
 The most common is that blue seems so unnatural to a normal bread color.
 This bread is however delicious and blue.
 Everyone loved this bread and even had fun with the color.
 I recommend having fun with the blue bread and enjoy the hilarious reactions you will get when you surprise your friends with blue hamburger buns for dinner.

 We found be experimenting that the buns will brown, as bread usually does, which means the outside isn’t quite a bright blue as you may like.
 We tried with and without the egg wash.
-We also experimented with convection baking as well as normal.
-We liked the normal bake with the egg wash best.
+In addition, we experimented with convection baking as well as normal.
+The normal bake with the egg wash turned out the best.
 You can experiment with the amount of blue gel food color to get your desired amount of blue.
 We found that the inside of the rolls was very bright blue.

 - blue gel food color